 Coppermine by Keith Ross Leckie

-An incredible voyage to the Canada’s far north to meet the Inuit, based on historical facts, adventure, suspense, humor and a love story.
-Amazon
+An incredible voyage to Canada’s far north to meet the Inuit, based on historical facts, adventure, suspense, humor, and a love story.

 Jungle Child by Sabine Kuegler

 The true story of a 7-year-old girl who grew up in the jungle of West Papua (Indonesia) among a tribe.
 Hunting, climbing trees, swimming in rivers full of crocodiles, killing poisonous spiders with your bow and lighting a fire without matches, eating roasted insects and chewing bat wings as chewing gum.
 Nature is her playroom, the jungle her homeland, but at 17 years old, she finds herself in a boarding school in Switzerland! to read.

 In the Sea There Are Crocodiles by Fabio Geda

 In 2000 after Afghanistan fell under Taliban rule, a mother who feared for the future of her ten-year-old son took him to Pakistan and abandoned him.
 From there begins a long journey of more than five years from Iran, Turkey, Greece, and Italy.
 He just needs to find out how to survive.
 Based on the true story.

 Secondhand Time by Svetlana Alexievich, 2015 Nobel Prize in Literature

 With only a tape recorder and a pen, Svetlana Alexievitch collected testimonies from ordinary people throughout the former Soviet empire between the Years 1992 and 2012.

 “I don’t ask questions about socialism, but about love, jealousy, childhood, old age.
 On music, dancing, haircuts.
 Thousands of details of a life that has disappeared.
 This is the only way to put the disaster in a familiar context and try to say something.
 Guess something… History is only interested in facts, while emotions always remain on the margins.
 It is not customary to